grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 #### Other projects

 Include an `aliases` entry for the current URL path.
-Adding an `aliases` entry makes it safer to move content around as the redirect from old to new page location is already in place.
+Add an `aliases` entry to make it safer to move content around, as the redirect from old to new page location is already in place.
 Hugo doesn't create a redirect `.html` file when the directory is already populated with content.
 When a page is moved, update the `aliases` with the new URL path.